-- (1) A Bill that appropriates money or imposes taxes, levies or duties is a money Bill.
-A money Bill may not deal with any other matter except a subordinate matter incidental to the appropriation of money or the imposition of taxes, levies or duties. - (2) A provincial Act must provide for a procedure by which the province's legislature may amend a money Bill.
+- (b) imposes provincial taxes, levies, duties or surcharges; - (c) abolishes or reduces, or grants exemptions from, any provincial taxes, levies, duties or surcharges; or - (d) authorises direct charges against a Provincial Revenue Fund. - (2) A money Bill may not deal with any other matter except- - (a) a subordinate matter incidental to the appropriation of money; - (b) the imposition, abolition or reduction of provincial taxes, levies, duties or surcharges; - (c) the granting of exemption from provincial taxes, levies, duties or surcharges; or - (d) the authorisation of direct charges against a Provincial Revenue Fund. - (3) A provincial Act must provide for a procedure by which the province's legislature may amend a money Bill.